msalibian/STAT406/Lecture19/README.md

 Unsupervised learning
 =====================

-Unsupervised learning methods differ from the supervised ones we have studied so far, in that there is no response variable.
-The objective is not to predict a specific variable, but rather to identify different possible structures that may be present in the data.
+Unsupervised learning methods differ from the supervised ones we have studied so far in that there is no response variable.
+The objective is not related to prediction but rather to the identification of different possible structures that may be present in the data.
 For example, one may be interested in determining whether the observations are "grouped" in some way (clustering), or if the data can be efficiently represented using fewer variables or features (dimension reduction).

 Many of these methods do not rely on any probabilistic model, and thus there may not be a clear *target* to be estimated or approximated.
-As a consequence, the conclusions that can be reached from this type of analyses is essentially exploratory in nature.
+As a consequence, the conclusions that can be reached from this type of analyses are often of an exploratory nature.

 Clustering
 ----------

 A large class of unsupervised learning methods is collectively called *clustering*.
-The data consist of *n* observations **X**\_1, **X**\_2, ..., **X**\_n, each with *p* features, and the goal is to identify possible *groups* in the data.
-In general, the number of groups is also unknown.
+The objective can be described as identifying different groups of observations that are closer to each other ("clustered") than to those of the other groups.
+The data consist of *n* observations *X*<sub>1</sub>, *X*<sub>2</sub>, ..., *X*<sub>*n*</sub>, each with *p* features.
+In general, the number of groups is unknown and needs to be determined from the data.

 In this course we will discuss both model-free and model-based clustering methods.
-In the first group we will present K-means (and several related methods), and hierarchical clustering methods (agglomerative).
-Model-based clustering is based on the assumption that the data is a random sample, and that the distribution of the vector of features **X** is a combination of different distribution, depending on which group the observation belongs to.
+In the first group we will present K-means (and other related methods), and hierarchical (agglomerative) clustering methods.
+Model-based clustering is based on the assumption that the data is a random sample, and that the distribution of the vector of features **X** is a combination of different distributions (technically: a *mixture model*).
+In the latter case, for observations belonging to a group, the vector **X** is assumed to have a distribution in a specific (generally parametric) family.
+Some of these model-based methods treat the group labels as missing (unobserved) responses, and rely on the assumed model to infer those missing labels.

 ### K-means, K-means++, K-medoids